There are many types of epilepsy. Generally, to be diagnosed as having epilepsy you must have had more than one seizure (fit or turn).

 Anyone with head injuries severe enough to have caused unconsciousness, or loss of memory and tumours of the brain, may develop epilepsy.
 In these circumstances you must stop driving until you have consulted a neurologist about your fitness to resume.

 When drivers with private vehicle licences do a lot of driving as part of their work (eg sales people, couriers) the risks from epilepsy are higher.
-Talk with your doctor about it.
+Talk with your health practitioner about it.
 There may be insurance problems, or it may be unwise for other reasons to continue such driving.

 As long as your epilepsy is controlled (see above), then your private driver licence itself should not be at risk, provided you follow medical advice.